Precise Asymptotics of Bagging Regularized M-estimators: Introduction

-For any proper, closed, convex function $f \colon \RR \to \bar{\RR}$, the proximal operator and Moreau envelope of $f$ with a parameter $\tau > 0$ at a point $x \in \RR$ are, respectively, denoted as:\footnote{Here $\bar{\RR}$ is the extended real line (that does two-point ($+\infty$ and $-\infty$) compactification of the real line).}

-For a proper, closed, convex $f$, the $\argmin$ in \eqref{eq:prox-moreau} exists and is unique, and consequently $x \mapsto \prox_f(x; \tau)$ is a well-defined function.
+For a proper, closed, convex $f$, the $\argmin$ exists and is unique, and consequently $x \mapsto \prox_f(x; \tau)$ is a well-defined function.
 Let $\partial f$ denote the subdifferential of $f$, which is the set of all subgradients of $f$.
-We jot down two key relationships between the proximal operator, subdifferential, and Moreau envelopes of $f$ below for the reader's convenience:
+We note two key relationships between the proximal operator, subdifferential, and Moreau envelopes of $f$ below for the reader's convenience (see, e.g., \cite[Section 3]{parikh2014proximal}). {By Danskin's theorem \cite[Proposition B.22]{bertsekas2016nonlinear} and the KKT conditions, it holds that:}